rothgar/netdata-wiki/Home.md

 Software is never ready.
 There is always something to improve.

 **Netdata is stable**.
-I use it on production systems without any issues.
+We use it on production systems without any issues.

 ## Is it released?

 No it is not.
 It could be though.
-I need help to support a release.

 ## Can I code too?